bartbutenaers/node-red-contrib-multipart-stream-decoder/README.md

 Note about version ***0.0.2***: [Simon Hailes](https://github.com/btsimonh) has been testing version 0.0.1 thoroughly.
 To be able to solve all the issues, the decoding algorithm had to be rewritten to the utmost extend.

+Note about version ***1.0.0***: Another version is being used behind the scenes, so there might be changes compared to the previous versions.

 ## Install
 Run the following npm command in your Node-RED user directory (typically ~/.node-red):
 ```